fern-api/fern/docs/README.md

 **4. Errors as a first class concept.**

 Every request can result in success or failure.
-Errors are strongly typed, and consumers are forced to handle them.
+Errors are strongly typed so it's easy for consumers to handle them.

 ### How does it work?